 What is Margin Trading?

 Margin trading is an effective means by which traders use funds provided by a third party.
-Compared to ordinary trading accounts, margin accounts give traders access to larger amounts of capital which enables them to take advantage of their positions.
-Essentially, margin trading boosts trading results so traders can make greater profits on successful deals.
+Compared to ordinary trading accounts, margin accounts give traders access to larger amounts of capital, which enables them to take advantage of their positions.
+Essentially, margin trading boosts trading results so traders can make higher profits on successful deals.
 This ability to widens trading results makes margin trading particularly popular markets with low volatility, especially the international Forex market.
 Nevertheless, margin trading is also used in cryptocurrency markets.

 In traditional markets, borrowed funds are given by an investment dealer.
 However, in cryptocurrency transactions, funds are often backed by other traders, who earn interest based on market demand for margin funds.
-Some cryptocurrency exchanges including BaseFEX also provide margin funds to their users.
+Some cryptocurrency exchanges, including BaseFEX, also provide margin funds to their users.

 How Does Margin Trading Work?

 When a margin trade is initiated, the traders will be asked to confirm a percentage of the total value of the order.
 This initial investment contributed by the trader, called the margin, is closely related to the concept of leverage.
 In other words, margin trading accounts are used to create leveraged transactions, and leverage describes the ratio of borrowed funds to margin.
 For instance, to open a $120,000 position with 10: 1 leverage, a trader would have to put $12,000 of his capital.